18 FAQs about labelling and packaging

 - retailers must display prices (see 10) and quantities (see 6)

 - you may need to include safety information for potentially dangerous products (see 8)

 - there are special rules for some products, such as food (see 11)

 Any information you do include on the label must not be misleading (see 2).

 You can find more specific information on labelling on the Trading Standards Institute's Business Companion website.

 2. How accurate must the information on a label be?

 Broadly speaking, providing false or misleading information is an offence.
 This includes inaccurate information about the nature of the product, quantities or prices.
 Your customer might also be able to make a claim against you if, for example, they relied on the information on the label when deciding to buy the product.

-3. Does the label of imported goods have to say where they come from?
+3. Do imported goods have to say where they come from on the label?